M252 mortar: Fuzes

-The M224 rounds have two fuze types: the Multi-option Fuze (M734) and the Point-Detonating Fuze (M935).
-The M734 is used for the M720 HE round and can be set to function as proximity burst, near-surface burst, impact burst, or delay burst.
+The M252 rounds have three fuze types: the Multi-option Fuze (MOF) M734, the Mechanical Time & Super Quick (MTSQ) M772 and the Point-Detonating (PD) Fuze M935.
+The M734 is used for the M720 HE round and can be set to function as proximity burst, near-surface burst, impact burst, or delay burst, the M772 is used for the IR & VIS ILLUM (M816, M853A1) to activate the Illum candle during the rounds height point of its trajectory; the elevation and charge will determine the time set on the fuze.

 Method of propulsion

-The range of a mortar is controlled by the number of propellant "C-charges" attached.
-A charge is a semi-circular donut of nitrocellulose, which resembles a puffy letter "C." A round for the M252 mortar comes with four charges attached.
+The range of a mortar is controlled by the number of propellant charges attached to the tail of the mortar designated M223.
+A charge is a semi-circular donut of nitrocellulose, which resembles a "horseshoe".
+A round for the M252 mortar comes with four charges attached.
 Longer-range shots require more propellant than can fit in the tail of the round, hence the necessity of external charges.

-When the target is ranged, the first assistant ammunition bearer adjusts the amount of propellant by removing C-charges from the projectile.
+When the target is ranged, a mortar team member adjusts the amount of propellant by removing horseshoe charges from the projectile.
 The mortar squad leader verifies the number of charges; then the assistant gunner drops the round down the muzzle of the tube.
-The round, pulled by gravity, accelerates down the smooth bore of the mortar until the primer (in the base of the tail boom of the round) strikes the firing pin located in the bottom of the mortar tube.
-The primer detonates, igniting the charge in the tail fin, which in turn ignites the C-charges on the round.
-The C-charges ignite, releasing hot, expanding gas which pushes against the obturating ring on the projectile, sealing the gas behind the projectile.
+The round, pulled by gravity, accelerates down the smooth bore of the mortar until the primer (in the base of the tail boom of the round) strikes the firing pin located in the bottom of the mortar tail assembly.
+The primer detonates, igniting the charge in the tail fin, which in turn ignites the horseshoes charges on the round.
+The charges deflagrate, releasing hot, expanding gas which pushes against the round with the obturating ring on the projectile, sealing the gas behind the projectile.

 The pressure from the expanding gas accelerates the projectile until it leaves the end of the tube.